hyperhq/docs.hypercontainer.io/get_started/lifecycle.md

 ![](../figures/lifecycle.png)

-> Since v0.8, HyperContainer simplified the model (and the state machine), we won't maintain Pod and VM lifecycle independently any more.

 In HyperContainer, a Pod is encapsulated in a VM.
+Since v0.8, HyperContainer simplified the model of Pod and underlying VM (as well as the state machine).
+The lifecycle of Pod and VM are no longer managed separately.

 A Pod can be launched either explicitly:

 	➜ sudo ./hyperctl run -p podfile.json